 Stage 2 — Inflammation: Your organ systems begin to have chronic inflammation.
 Exposures to triggers may last for several days, even weeks.

 Stage 3 — Deterioration: Your central nervous system becomes impaired.
 Chronic inflammation increases, which can start to damage organs.
-That may generate more severe forms of chronic diseases, such as heart attacks, cancer, and autoimmune issues.
+That may generate more severe forms of chronic diseases, such as heart attacks, and autoimmune issues.

 How Do You Identify Multiple Chemical Sensitivity?